Photo credit: MM

 Timothy Trainer

-In 2005, he established his IP consulting firm and services clients’ needs in trademark licensing, IP enforcement, and legislation.
-He provides IP support on various foreign projects with training of customs, police and prosecutors.
-In 2007, Mr. Trainer established Galaxy Systems, Inc., (www.galaxysystemsinc.com), which focuses on interactive online IP awareness programs.
-His interactive online IP awareness tutorial tool has been licensed for use to the US Patent and Trademark Office and the US Department of Commerce’s International Trade Administration.
+From 2005 to 2020, he provided IP legal services to clients in trademark licensing, IP enforcement, and legislation.
+He provided IP support on various foreign projects with training of customs, police and prosecutors.
+From 2007 to 2020, Mr. Trainer’s Galaxy Systems, Inc., focused on interactive online IP awareness programs and licensed his online IP awareness